 Providing the file names is required, along with the other required metadata, in order for a manifest to be submitted to EMMA.
 However, that does not actually upload the resource files themselves to the EMMA repository.
 That uploading process happens when you submit your manifest, as described in the next section.
-As with all the metadata, you don't need to provide the file names only when you're ready to submit; you can provide them whenever they're available.
+As with the other metadata properties, you may supply file names anytime up to the point of submission; you can always save a manifest with partially filled metadata and return to editing it later.